CedarGroveStudios/Thermal_Camera/README.md

 ## Project Description

-A section of duct for the clothes dryer in our late 1940s-era home seemed to be prone to developing obstructions.
+A section of exhaust duct for the clothes dryer in our late 1940s-era home seemed to be prone to developing obstructions.
 It's scheduled to be replaced in a couple of months, but until it is, we'll keep a pretty close eye on it and clean it often.
 This project evolved from the need to watch for abnormal temperature build-up along the problemmatic two-meter section of exhaust duct.

-The first duct monitor designs used thermistors (eventually thermocouples) connected to an Adafruit Feather M4 Express for data collection and analysis.
+The first exhaust duct monitor designs used thermistors (eventually thermocouples) connected to an Adafruit Feather M4 Express for data collection and analysis.
 Code was to be be written in CircuitPython.
 Some graphic visualization would be nice as would a wireless IoT approach, but monitoring with a local audible alarm was more important.

 As the project design developed, the AMG8833 8x8 thermopile array sensor and its imaging capability became more desireable.
 Not only did the sensor match the needed temperature range, it provided the capability to measure many points along the duct rather than only three.
 Also, the sensor could be mounted in a convienient location a distance away from the duct and still perform the needed measurements.
-There was also no need to string wires and physicallyl mount thermocouples to the ductwork.
+There was also no need to string wires and physically mount thermocouples to the ductwork.

 It first appeared that CircuitPython may not be fast enough to process the AMG8833 matrix data for real-time graphical imaging, but would only be responsive when conducting simple numerical calculations (like alarm threshold detection) on the matrix data.
 Since a ten-second measurement interval was fast enough for this project, evolving the design to include a graphical image display was seen as a possibility in spite of those perceived limitations.
 After some initial prototype tests, it was found that CircuitPython and the DisplayIO library were indeed fast enough and could provide a measurement interval of less than one second per frame of 64 measurements.